fbpx

 Seedlings have opposite leaves for the first three six pairs, and these are elliptic to lanceolate in shape.

-The adult leaves are greyish-green, thick with prominent venation, and lanceolate (spear-shaped) or falcate (sickle-shaped) with a prominent raised yellow midrib and tapering apex, to about 20 cm long and 3 cm wide.
+Corymbia spp. have simple adult leaves, arranged alternately.
+In this species, they are greyish-green, thick with prominent venation, and lanceolate (spear-shaped) or falcate (sickle-shaped) with a prominent raised yellow midrib and tapering apex, to about 20 cm long and 3 cm wide.
 They are arranged alternately along the stems and are the same colour above as below the leaf (concolorous).

 The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
 In this species, they are formed in groups of 7.
 The umbellasters are clustered into terminal panicles or corymb-like groups, produced beyond the leaves.
 Each flower is about 3 cm across, bright white-cream in colour.
 In Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra (bud cap) which is shed when the flower opens.
 The conspicuous stamens give the flowers their appearance.